A Brief Look at the Importance of Ensuring Adequate Vitamin D Status

 I believe that a healthy range for the vast majority of people is between 50-60 ng/ml (125-150 nmol/l).

-If you're looking for a whole food source of vitamin D-3, the one that I use and recommend can be found here:
+If you're looking for a whole food supplement with a generous amount of vitamin D-3, the one that I use and recommend can be found here:

 For a comprehensive look at this topic, including guidelines on how to get the right amount of sun for your skin type, please view: